 Sigríður Hrefna Pálsdóttir, Iceland: Travel grant to map and categorize forest plots in Iceland

-Birgit Sundbø Hagalid, Norway: Travel grant for her master thesis on Fagus sylvatica, to do registrations in a common garden trial
+Birgit Sundbø Hagalid, Norway: Travel grant for her master thesis on Fagus sylvatica, registrations in a common garden trial

 Lars Hagen Haugsrud, Norway: Travel grant and equipment for master thesis, comparing manual and mechanical planting of Norway spruce (Picea abies)